dll-ncai/eeg_pre-diagnostic_screening/code/chrononet/README.md

 # Chrononet: RNN based classifier
+The code in this folder contains an implementation of the Chrononet architecture proposed by Subhrajit et.
+Al in [1].
-The expeiment test generalizability of deep learning techniques on NMT dataset and is built on research by Roy, Subhrajit & Kiral-Kornek, F. Isabell & Harrer, Stefan.
-(2019). published as `ChronoNet: A Deep Recurrent Neural Network for Abnormal EEG`
+The expeiment test generalizability of deep learning model on NMT dataset.
 ## Run
 1. chrono.py auguments data and train model
 2. evalchrono.py loads stored model for evaluation